bisonvert/bv.client/README.rst

 BisonVert client
 ================

 A simple django application client for the BisonVert carpooling service.

 Dependencies

+Dependencies
 ------------